Eurovision Song Contest 1974: Contest overview

-The interval act was a pre-recorded video montage featuring the Wombles, a novelty pop band based on the children's characters of the same name, in various locations across Brighton.
+The interval act was a pre-recorded video montage featuring the Wombles, a novelty pop band based on the children's characters, in various locations across Brighton.
 The medallions awarded to the winning songwriters were presented by the Director-General of the BBC and the President of the EBU, Charles Curran.

 The winner was represented by the song "Waterloo", composed by Benny Andersson and Björn Ulvaeus, written by Stig Anderson and performed by ABBA.
 It was Sweden's first contest win.